Get My San Diego Zoo & Other Discounts

 What baby gear do these San Diego family hotels offer?

-The types of baby gear you can request depend on the hotel and aren’t often mentioned on its website.
+The types of baby gear you can request depend on the hotel and aren’t often mentioned online.
 The family hotels in San Diego on this list that I work with all provide complimentary cribs or Pack N Plays.

 If your child relies on napping in a swing or if you require specific gear, you can rent it from BabyQuip, which will deliver to your hotel or vacation rental.